bmlt-enabled/bmlt-server/installation/README.md

       ......
 ```

 Now edit the `auto-config.inc.php` file with new parameters as needed.
 You can do this using the `edit` command on cPanel.
-There are two parameters you definitely need to update, namely `$dbUser` and `$dbPassword` (the user and password for your root server database).
+There are two parameters you definitely need to update, namely `$dbUser` and `$dbPassword` (the user and password for your server database).
 You also need to either update the parameter `$gkey` if you are using Google Maps, or else delete this parameter altogether if you are using OSM (Open Street Maps) for maps and nominatim for geocoding.

 There are various other parameters in the file, but the default values may well be what you want.